-Barking is normal and healthy dog behaviour.
-It communicates play or excitement, fear and stress, territorial breaches or warnings, anxiety, aggression, or illness.
+Barking is normal dog behaviour that communicates play, excitement, fear, stress, territorial breaches or warnings, anxiety, aggression, or illness.
 While barking is normal, excessive barking can be frustrating for owners and their neighbours.

-Nuisance barkers are amongst the most common complaints dealt with by our Animal Services team.
+Nuisance barkers are some of the most common complaints our Animal Services team deals with.